Let’s talk about goals.

 I’m not the only one with this New Year’s excitement.
-I’ve found that there’s something about the clean slate of a new year that inspires us all to want to make change in our lives.
+I’ve found that there’s something about the clean slate of a new year that inspires us all to want to make changes in our lives.

 But even with these specific and detailed goals, it can still be difficult to actually follow through on them after the first few months.